 This topic discusses things to consider before going to the Civil Division of the Provincial Court.

-In a civil action you are called the plaintiff and you file documents at the Court House to allege a complaint about the behavior of another party, the defendant.
+In a civil action, the person commencing the action is called the plaintiff and you will be required to file specific documents in Court when a complaint is alleged about the conduct of another party, referred to as the defendant.
 Civil actions are claims for debt, claims arising from motor vehicle accidents and so on.
 A civil action is not a criminal action where criminal charges are involved.
-The plaintiff brings the action to Court to ask that the defendant make amends and the defendant may agree or defend against the allegations.
+The plaintiff brings the action to Court to ask that the defendant make amends and the defendant may agree or defend allegations.
 If the defendant agrees or you are successful in proving your claim, the defendant may be ordered to pay money, called damages, to the plaintiff or stop a certain activity.

-Always write a written demand letter to the defendant before you file your claim in the Civil Division Court.
+Before you file a claim in the Court, always write a demand letter to the defendant.
 In your letter, demand payment for your claim by a specific date.
 Court action may not be necessary if you are able to collect from the other party directly.
 Sometimes there are other agencies that can help you solve the problem outside the Court.
 For example, if you are owed money for wages, the Alberta Employment Standards Office may be able to help you.

-There are limitation periods that you should be aware of.
-Generally, you must file your claim in court within 2 years for general debt problems such as contracts, loans, damage deposits and rent.
+As plaintiff, there are limitation periods that you should be aware of when bringing your action.
+Limitation periods refer to the strict time frame which the law allows the plaintiff to bring his action and where the plaintiff fails to bring its action during time frame permitted by law, the plaintiff loses the right to bring that action again.
+Generally there is a 2 year limitation period for general debt problems such as contracts, loans, damage deposits and rent.
 If you are suing for injuries or damages caused to yourself or your property such as those resulting from a car accident, you must do so within 2 years of when any injuries or damages arise.
 You should consult with a lawyer to see if you are still within the limitation period as there are some exceptions that may apply.

-The costs of suing in Small Claims should be compared to what you have to gain.
-The cost of filing a claim in the Civil Division Court is $100 for claims of $7,500 or less and $200 for claims exceeding $7,500.
-You should also include costs for serving the claim and other necessary documents on the Defendant and any witnesses.
-If you win, the Judge may add your costs to the Judgment awarded to you.
+The costs of suing in Court should be compared to what you have to gain.
+The cost of filing a claim in Court is $100 for claims of $7,500 or less and $200 for claims exceeding $7,500.
+You should also include costs for serving the claim and other necessary documents on the defendant and any witnesses.
+If you win, the Judge may add your costs to any judgment sum awarded to you.
 Sometimes you may lose earnings for the time taken to file the documents and attend in Court.
 Your earnings are usually not recoverable.
 Having a Judgment against the defendant does not necessarily mean you will get your money.
 You may have to spend more money to collect on the Judgment.